 The key principle setting up a systematic investment plan is actually quite simple.
 It operates on regular and occasional purchases of shares or units of securities of a fund or other investment.

 Dollar-cost averaging consists of purchasing the same fixed-dollar amount of a security.
 This is regardless of whatever its price may be at each periodic interval.
 The outcome of this is the purchase of the shares at various prices and in varying amounts.
 Although, some plans may allow you to designate a specific number of shares to buy.
 The amount that is invested is generally fixed and does not rely on unit or share prices.
 Because of this, an investor will wind up buying fewer shares when unit prices rise.
-Additionally, they will buy more shares whenever the prices drop.
+Additionally, they will buy add more shares to their investment portfolio whenever the prices drop.

 SIPs are prone to being passive investments.
 This is due to the fact that once you put money in, you continue to invest in it.
 And it will be regardless of the nature of its performance.
 That is primarily why it is crucial to keep an eye on how much wealth you gather in your SIP.
 As soon as you hit a certain amount or are getting close to your retirement, you have a decision to make.
 At this point, you may want to reevaluate your investment plans.
 Transitioning to a strategy or investment that has active management might allow you to grow your money even more.
 However, it would be wise to consult a financial advisor or expert to determine the situation that’s suitable for you.

 Alongside SIPs, a lot of investors use the earnings that their holdings generate to purchase more of the same security.
 They are able to do this by way of another type of investment plan: the ‘dividend reinvestment plan’ (DRIP).